fetaro/rbatch/README.md

 * Directory Structure convention
 * Double Run Check

-This work on Ruby 1.9.x or later, and on Ruby platform of "linux","mswin","mingw","cygwin".
+This work on Ruby 1.9.x or later.

 ### Auto Logging
 Use Auto Logging block, RBatch automatically write to logfile.